Chart Color Schemes

 Infrastructure

-Glenlee - Rockyview has emerging levels of nearby infrastructure activity, ranking in the 25thth percentile nationally
+Glenlee - Rockyview has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 32 projects likely to impact the area.
-Notable projects include Living Gems Rockhampton, Parkhurst Residential Enabling Infrastructure Project, Riverside Waters Estate, and Parkhurst Industrial Area Project.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 32 projects that could impact the region.
+Notable ones include Living Gems Rockhampton, Parkhurst Residential Enabling Infrastructure Project, Riverside Waters Estate, and Parkhurst Rockhampton Commercial Development (Yaamba Rd).
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.